berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ## Builder
 Builder aligns the current state of the infrastructure with the desired state.
-It calls methods on `terraformer`, `wireguardian`, `kube-eleven` and `kuber` in order to manage the infrastructure.
+It calls methods on `terraformer`, `ansibler`, `kube-eleven` and `kuber` in order to manage the infrastructure.
 Builder also takes care of deleting nodes from kubernetes cluster by finding difference between `desiredState` and `currentState`.

 ### API
 ```